Samsung/tizen-docs/docs/what-is-tizen/versions/tizen-4-0-m2.md

 Figure.
 Evolution of Tizen

-In addition to the previous achievements, Tizen 4.0 presents more advances in development environment, configuration, and maintenance, which are invigorating the Tizen ecosystem in every respect.
+Tizen 4.0 M1 was a significant improvement of development environment: Tizen .NET architecture based on Microsoft's .NET Core and Xamarin.Forms, support of C# application language, and Visual Studio Tools for Tizen.
+Tizen 4.0 M2 presents more advances in development environment, configuration, and maintenance, which are invigorating the Tizen ecosystem in every respect.

 The key features are as follows:
-* **Tizen .NET Architecture**: By embracing Microsoft's .NET Core and Xamarin.Forms, Tizen .NET provides developers with extended environmentfor cross-platform development.
+* **Support of .NET Core 2**: Tizen 4.0 M2 utilizes the benefits of [.NET Core 2](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0.0.md).
+With [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/api/?view=netstandard-2.0) complete, the number of APIs is greatly increased.
+ARM32 Runtime builds for Linux and Windows are available.
+For information of .NET Core 2 improvements, see [here](https://blogs.msdn.microsoft.com/dotnet/2017/08/14/announcing-net-core-2-0/).

 ![img](media/4.0_TizenArch.png)
 Figure.
 Tizen .NET Architecture

-* **Tizen-specific C# API**: In addition to C and Web languages, C# is newly supported as an application language.
-As C# is one of the mostlyused programming languages, it is expected to boost the application ecosystem with .NET Standard API.
-Furthermore, Tizen API allows applications to access platform-specific interfaces and functionalities: multimedia, network, system, telephony, etc.

 ![img](media/4.0_Tizen.NET.png)

-* **Visual Studio Tools for Tizen**: As an IDE (Integrated Development Environment), Tizen Studio provides useful tools for developing, debugging, and emulating Tizen applications.
+* **Profiler Visual Studio Tools for Tizen**: As an IDE (Integrated Development Environment), Tizen Studio provides useful tools for developing, debugging, and emulating Tizen applications.
 Now, those tools are integrated with Microsoft's Visual Studio as extensions.
 Tizen-specific tools, such as Tizen Project Wizard, Emulator Manager, Device Manager, etc., are easily launched through the Visual Studio.

 * **Tizen RT and IoT.js**: IoT devices are likely to have limited computing power.
 Therefore, there is a need for lightweight platforms for low-end devices.
 Tizen RT is an RTOS-based platform fitting into the typical conditions of IoT devices.
 For applications on Tizen RT, IoT.js is a good solution for applications.
 IoT.js is a lightweight JavaScript engine and framework.